digbmc/germantown-y/_exhibits/pool-exhibition.md

 *An interview with Arleen Olshan, longtime Y member, part-time Art Director (1988-89) and Board Treasurer for a few years, talking about her experience using the pool as a safe space for lesbian and other women to meet and build community.*

 <p class="hanging-indent" markdown="1">
-**Arleen Olshen:** One thing I should tell you, too, that the pool, the swimming pool, on Tuesday nights, back in the day, when we were part of Radicalesbians in the early 1970s, there was nude swimming there on Tuesday nights.
+**Arleen Olshan:** One thing I should tell you, too, that the pool, the swimming pool, on Tuesday nights, back in the day, when we were part of Radicalesbians in the early 1970s, there was nude swimming there on Tuesday nights.
 </p>

 <p class="hanging-indent" markdown="1">